lichaozhy/tjucs-airank-2025/document/guide/README.md

 ## Platform Overview

 **Embodied Arena** is an open-source, comprehensive, and user-friendly evaluation system and platform for embodied AI models.
-It features three types of core embodied tasks, a diverse range of high-quality benchmarks, LLM-driven automatic evaluation data generation, and a systematic embodied capability taxonomy.
+It features three types of core embodied tasks, a diverse range of high-quality benchmarks, LLM-driven automated evaluation data generation, and a systematic embodied capability taxonomy.
 The platform aims to present an up-to-date overview of embodied capabilities of advanced models and facilitate the identification of critical research areas, thereby accelerating progress in the field of Embodied AI.

 ---